mohamed-gudle/Gudle/README.md

 Web Developer and Cloud Architect (soon to be)
 ----------------------------------------------

-👨‍💻 Full-stack web whisperer, 2 years in the making. <br/>
+👨‍💻 Full-stack web whisperer, 2 years in the making. <br/><br/>
-🎓 Former CS student (4 years) who dipped into just about everything—desktop apps, desktop games, and even 3 Android apps (yes, three!).<br/>
+🎓 Former CS student (4 years) who dipped into just about everything—desktop apps, desktop games, and even 3 Android apps (yes, three!).<br/><br/>
 🌐 Built several web apps along the way, including one with just HTML, CSS, and PHP (no frameworks, just vibes).
-Then came Laravel... until React and Node.js showed up to save me.<br/>
+Then came Laravel... until React and Node.js showed up to save me.<br/><br/>
-🙌 💡 I thrive on challenges—because if I have to make one more button or set up another CRUD operation, I might just start talking to the server.
+🙌 💡 I thrive on challenges—because if I have to make one more button or set up another CRUD operation, I might just start talking to the server.<br/><br/>

 * ✉️  You can contact me at [gudlemohamed@gmail.com](mailto:gudlemohamed@gmail.com)
 * 🧠  I'm learning Golang to build amazing CLI's and API's